src-d/blog/content/upcoming/enry.md

 }
 ```

-This interface allow you to implement your own classifier and use it throw the functions:
+This interface allows you to implement your own classifier and use it in the following functions:
 ```
 func GetLanguageBySpecificClassifier(content []byte, candidates []string, classifier Classifier) (language string, safe bool) func GetLanguagesBySpecificClassifier(content []byte, candidates []string, classifier Classifier) (languages []string)
 ```

-*enry*'s default classifier implementation is a bayesian classifier which follows the same implementation *linguist* uses.
+*enry*'s default classifier implementation is a bayesian classifier which is like the one *linguist* uses.
 It assigns scores to the candidates regarding to its probability, with the highest score assigned to the most likely candidate.

 By the way, strategies have a `GetLanguage-` version too that returns only a language, and boolean to indicate the sureness of this result.
 You can use this functions independently for whatever you want.

-If you want to custom *enry*'s default strategies and classifier to use your own implemented strategies and classifiers, you can do it assign them to the variables:
+If you want to customize *enry*'s default strategies and classifier to use your own strategies and classifiers, you can do so by assigning them to the following variables:
 ```
 enry.DefaultStrategies = myStrategies
 enry.DefaultClassifier = myClassifier